Business planning FAQs

-Getting financial assistance to help get your business up-and-running is directly tied to your business plan.
-To be considered a viable candidate to receive funds from financial institutions or investors, you must fully demonstrate your firm grasp of every aspect of your business, and particularly its ability to generate profit.
+Getting financial assistance to help get your business up and running is directly tied to your business plan.
+To be considered a viable candidate for receiving funds from financial institutions or investors, you must fully demonstrate a firm grasp of every aspect of your business, and its ability to generate profit.

 Beyond creating a business plan for the sake of lenders and investors, it is also a necessary exercise to help you map out the growth and progress of your business.
 The success of your business depends on your clear vision of the future: